US concerned over disappearance of Pakistani activists

-ISLAMABAD (AP) — The United States has expressed concern over the disappearance of five Pakistani anti-Taliban activists and bloggers who mysteriously went missing last week.
+ISLAMABAD (AP) — The United States has expressed concern over the disappearance of five Pakistani anti-Taliban activists and bloggers who mysteriously went missing last week, incidents that have triggered an outcry from human right groups.

-State Department spokesman Mark Toner’s remarks on Thursday came after Pakistan’s interior ministry asked police to step up efforts to find the missing men, who include Salman Haider, a university professor and rights activist.
+Dozens of activists rallied in the port city of Karachi for the second time late on Thursday, demanding the five men be accounted for.
+In Washington, State Department spokesman Mark Toner said the U.S. is taking the disappearances “very seriously” and will “continue to monitor the situation in Pakistan.”

-Human rights activist Syed Talib Abbas said on Friday that none of the men have been found so far.
+Toner also welcomed a statement by Pakistan’s interior ministry, which asked police to step up efforts to find the missing.
+Among the five are university professor Salman Haider, known for criticizing the Taliban and the government over its alleged inaction against militants, and Shiite activist Samar Abbas, who heads the Civil Progressive Alliance Pakistan.

 Most Read Stories